 Contact the premises liability lawyers in Hanover, covering the metropolitan areas of Annapolis and the Washington metro area

-To schedule a free consultation with one of our experienced attorneys at Hartel, DeSantis & Howie, LLP, please contact us online or call us at (443) 749-5111.
+To schedule a free consultation for personal injury cases with one of our experienced attorneys at Hartel, DeSantis & Howie, LLP, please contact us online or call us at (443) 749-5111.
 We serve the entire region from our Hanover office.
 Our phones are answered 24 hours a day, seven days a week.